jpalpant/jarvis-lab-rnaseq-flow/docs/source/ref_cli.rst

 .. note:: Make sure to use the specifiers given by your console's output from **--help stages**, not the specifiers here.
 The specifiers in your installation may be different than in those used here.
 The **--help stages** argument attempts to intelligently find all possible available stages.

-The stage name will be visible in logging statements from that stages.
+The stage name will be visible in logging statements from that stage.